 The second regulatory structure sustains productivity with systems for economic fairness.
 Public resources such as Patent Law enforce monopolies on a product-by-product basis to support a wealth concentration process.
 Since the mid-20th century, the global integration of trade and communications is fast, and the regulatory framework is slow.

-National policies support local efforts to prevent the percentage of households who are dirt poor from getting above 15% in the nation but not by region.
+National policies support local efforts to prevent the percentage of dirt poor households from getting above 15% in the nation but not by region.
 Those who find themselves on the short and foul end of the inequality stick are part of a continuous computational analysis under the Poverty Rate heading.
-The public policy concern focuses on containing and in some cases ‘hiding’ concentrations of poverty.
-The reasons given such as global competitiveness at the start of the 21st century assure those on the long, pointed end of that stick will behave in the common interest.
-The no longer feel trustworthy as wealth and self-interest are without inhibitors.
+The public policy concern focuses on containing and, in some cases, ‘hiding’ concentrations of poverty.
+The reasons were given, such as global competitiveness at the start of the 21st century, assure those on the long, pointed end of that stick will behave in the common interest.
+They no longer feel trustworthy, as wealth and self-interest are without inhibitors.
 Here is a chilling example.
 If the earth had 100 people – One person has 50% of all the money, 56 people have no internet access, 14 people cannot read, 13 people have no clean water (via Vala Afshar).
-There are a lot of these of “100 people” percentages to review (here), such as 86 can read and write, 14 cannot, or of 100 people, 5 speak English as a first language.
+A lot of these of “100 people” percentages to review (here), such as 86 can read and write, 14 cannot, or of 100 people, 5 speak English as a first language.

 The U.S./China rapprochement of 1972 and aftermath neatly symbolizes the result of this pathway.
 The Yale Law Journal examines the issue in a detailed analysis of Amazon’s business model as an antitrust paradox.
 The resulting excessive concentration of private power in nearly every category has continued since then.
 (See American Antitrust Institute).

 - Walmart gets 25% of all dollars spent on groceries in the U.S. In 2015 they began their online version of Amazon, knowing the problems of Sears.